polynite/splash/README.md

 1. Run `splash -h` to see all available options.

 ## Common use-cases
-* To download a [specific manifest](https://github.com/polynite/fn-releases), use `-manifest=<manifest id>`.
+* To download a specific manifest from file, use `-manifest-file=<path to manifest>`.
 * To download only specific files, use `-files=<files to download>`.
 * To change the download directory, use `-install-dir=<path>`.

-For example, to download build `10.0-CL-7658179` to `C:\Games\FN` use `splash -manifest=wcfjh9c-okLtEOiDMkG8VzIC1p-ENg -install-dir=C:\Games\FN`.
+For example, to download the latest build to `C:\Games\FN` use `splash -install-dir=C:\Games\FN`.

-If you wanted to only download the main binary and launcher for `13.30-CL-13884634` use `splash -manifest=__d-73Y9siJhxSaCRE6egZe3gbpjNw -files=FortniteGame/Binaries/Win64/FortniteClient-Win64-Shipping.exe,FortniteGame/Binaries/Win64/FortniteLauncher.exe`.
+If you wanted to only download the main binary and launcher use `splash -files=FortniteGame/Binaries/Win64/FortniteClient-Win64-Shipping.exe,FortniteGame/Binaries/Win64/FortniteLauncher.exe`.

+**NOTE:** Old manifests have been removed from the various CDNs but chunks still seem to be available.
+This means the only way to download older builds is by using a complete manifest.

 ## Building
 0. Download and install [Go](https://golang.org/dl/).